fredzqm/pygameLearning/Level-2/README.txt

-get something moving on the screen
+Get something moving on the screen

 =================================================================================
 Lesson